Receta: Cooking assistance and social connection application

 Medium

-Food and Hospitality
+Food and home services

 The Problem

 This is where we define our problem to guide our research.
 Problem Statement: The current state of cooking/recipe applications has focused primarily on cooking blogs.
 What existing products/services fail to address is convenience, ability to pull from different sources, and user social interaction.
-Our product/service will address this gap by providing a fun and unique user interface for cooks to connect, find inspiration, and create their own personalized recipe books.
+Our product/service will address this gap by providing a fun and unique user interface for cooks to connect, find inspiration, and create their own personalized recipe books

 Persona Hypothesis